lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 ### Functional Modes

-I2C IP is a host-target combo that can function as either an I2C host or an I2C target.
+I2C IP is a controller-target combo that can function as either an I2C controller or an I2C target.
-Although it is conceivable that an I2C combo can optionally function as both a host and a target at the same time, we do not support this feature at this time.
+Although it is conceivable that an I2C combo can optionally function as both a controller and a target at the same time, we do not support this feature at this time.
 These functional modes are enabled at runtime by setting the register fields [`CTRL.ENABLEHOST`](registers.md#ctrl) and [`CTRL.ENABLETARGET`](registers.md#ctrl).

 ### Virtual Open Drain